REAL ESTATE AGENT COSTS & WHERE TO FIND THE BEST

 6. What percentage is the commission charge?

 Commission fees are usually around 2.95 per cent to 3.95 per cent on average, but usually only for the first $350,000 to $500,000.
-For anything over and above that, it drops to around two per cent.
+For anything above that, it drops to around two per cent.
 For properties of very high value, exceeding $1M, the commission can be substantial so you should try negotiating before you sign a listing authority.

 7. How commission gets divided up.